How To Sanitize Hardwood Floors

 There are a few ways to disinfect hardwood floors without damaging them.
 You can use a steam cleaner, which will kill bacteria and viruses without any chemicals, or a scrubbing hardwood floor cleaner that uses sanitize formula as a cleaning agent.

-You can also use white vinegar and warm water solution to disinfect and deodorize the floor.
-Mix one part vinegar to two parts water and pour it on a clean cloth.
-Wipe the floor with the cloth and let it dry.
+You can also use vinegar to clean your floors.
+Mix one part vinegar to two parts warm water, pour it on a clean cloth, wipe the floor, and let it dry.
+This method works well for both hardwood and vinyl floors.

 How Do You Disinfect Hardwood Floors Naturally?